Joseph von Führich

 Joseph von Führich (fully Josef Ritter von Führich) (9 February 1800 – 13 March 1876) was an Austrian painter, one of the Nazarenes.
+He painted religious pictures almost exclusively.
+Führich acquired his greatest fame as a draughtsman.

 Biography

 He was born at Kratzau (today Chrastava) in Bohemia.
 Deeply impressed as a boy by rustic pictures adorning the wayside chapels of his native country, his first attempt at composition was a sketch of the Nativity for the festival of Christmas in his father's house.
 He lived to see the day when, becoming celebrated as a composer of scriptural episodes, his sacred subjects were transferred in numberless repetitions to the roadside churches of the Austrian state, where peasants thus learnt to admire modern art reviving the models of earlier ages.

-Führich became a pupil at the Academy of Prague in 1816.
+He learned the elements of art in his father's workshop where he practised drawing.

+In 1816, his father sent him to the Academy of Prague to study under Joseph Bergler.
 His first inspiration was derived from the prints of Dürer and Peter von Cornelius' illustrations to Goethe's Faust, and the first fruit of this turn of study was the Genofeva series.
+On his journeys to Dresden and Vienna he became fond of Dürer's creations.

 In 1826 he went to Rome, where he added three frescoes to those executed by Cornelius and Overbeck in the Casino Massimo, showing scenes from Torquato Tasso's Gerusalemme liberata.

 Führich was an adherent of the Nazarene movement, a romantic religious artist who sought to restore the spirit of Dürer and give new shape to biblical subjects.
 Without the power of Peter von Cornelius or the grace of Johann Friedrich Overbeck, he composed with great skill, especially in outline.
 His mastery of distribution, form, movement and expression was considerable.
 In its peculiar way his drapery was perfectly cast.